datopian/tech.datopian.com/deploy/redeploy-ckan-ng.md

 ### Enable a new theme

 All you need to do is update the Dockerfile.
-Frontend applications are Node-js apps that are colned in `themes` directory.
+Frontend applications are Node-js apps that are cloned in the `themes` directory.

 - Go to https://gitlab.com/viderum/cloud-deploy-demo-exercise-ng/edit/master/Dockerfile
 - Uncomment the commented part (remove)